piyush-soni777/student-management-system/README.md

-# Student Management System (Single File)
+# 🎓 Student Management System

-A simple CLI-based Student Management System in a **single Java file** — no packages, no Maven needed.
+Student Management System is a Java-based application designed to manage student records efficiently.
+It allows users to perform operations like adding, viewing, searching, updating, and deleting student data.

 ## Run in 2 steps